BioJulia/PopGen.jl/docs/gettingstarted/tips.md

 If you plan on extending PopGen.jl, here are some useful tips we learned the hard way:
 - Most basic (non-mathematic) or fundamental operations live in PopGenCore.jl
-- Math fundementals and allele/genotype matrix operations live in PopGen.jl
+- Math and analyses live in PopGen.jl
 - It's ok to write something functional but not efficient.
 Things we can always be improved later!
 - Allocations are the enemy
     - Ignore this recommendation if the goal is a first draft or proof of concept
-    - Creating Arrays is costly and that cost scales **tremendously** with core operations
+    - Creating Arrays is costly and that cost scales **tremendously** with core operations occurring thousands/millions of times
     - If the goal is to be performant, aim for as few allocations as possible
     - Embrace loops
 - `if` statements inside loops slow them down